-In this paper, we introduce the Gaussian Belief Propagation Network (GBPN), a novel hybrid framework that synergistically combines deep learning's representational power with the structured inference of probabilistic graphical models.
-Unlike methods that directly regress depth or refine depth with limited propagation range, GBPN trains a deep network (the Graphical Model Construction Network, GMCN) to dynamically construct a global scene-specific MRF over dense depth variables.
+In this paper, we introduce the Gaussian Belief Propagation Network (GBPN), a novel hybrid framework that synergistically combines the representational ability of deep learning with the structured inference of probabilistic graphical models.
+Unlike methods that directly regress depth, GBPN trains a deep network (the Graphical Model Construction Network, GMCN) to dynamically construct a scene-specific MRF over dense depth variables.
 Dense depth is then efficiently inferred via Gaussian Belief Propagation (GBP) on the learned MRF.

 This formulation offers several key advantages.
-Firstly, learning to construct a scene-specific MRF overcomes the limitations of fixed, hand-crafted models, enabling adaptation to diverse geometries.
-Secondly, sparse depth measurements are naturally integrated as principled data terms within the globally consistent MRF framework, inherently addressing input sparsity and irregularity by propagating depth across the entire image.
-Finally, GBPN yields a depth distribution, providing valuable confidence estimates for risk-aware downstream tasks, such as planning~\citep{planning}.
+Firstly, constructing a scene-specific MRF overcomes the limitations of fixed, hand-crafted models, enabling adaptation to diverse geometries.
+Secondly, sparse depth measurements are naturally integrated as principled data terms within the globally consistent MRF framework, inherently addressing input sparsity and irregularity by propagating depth across the entire image, as illustrated in \cref{fig:teaser}.
+Finally, GBPN yields a depth distribution, providing valuable confidence estimation for risk-aware downstream tasks, such as planning~\cite{planning}.

-To realize this, our GMCN infers not only potentials of the MRF but also its structure by predicting non-local edges, allowing the model to adaptively capture complex, long-range spatial dependencies guided by image content.
+To realize this, our GMCN infers not only the potentials of the MRF but also its structure by predicting non-local edges, allowing the model to adaptively capture complex, long-range spatial dependencies guided by image content.
 We also propose a novel serial \& parallel message passing scheme for GBP to enhance information flow, particularly from sparse measurements to distant unmeasured pixels.
 The entire GBPN is trained end-to-end using a probability-based loss function leveraging the estimated mean and precision from GBP, promoting the learning of reliable depth predictions along with an estimate of their confidence.